 Jessica comments: “It is really the best of both worlds because I get to go to work and interact with expectant mothers, women who already have children, and grandparents of all types.
 So, I get to keep up on current issues with kids and be involved with some of the best parents while being an activist for kids at the same time.
 I recently had a costume contest to support a family whose son was born requiring open-heart surgery days after birth.
 Currently, I am working on several different promotions that are all part of a toy drive to collect toys for children who, without donations, may have nothing for Christmas.
 In my business, I am very LUCKY to be able to be active in causes for children that are dear to my heart, while greatly enjoying children's fashion and shopping… and still having the time to be with my family.”

 The location in downtown Guthrie, a unique historical community, was picked because it was next to a toy store, and because of the traffic generated by special activities in the town, as well as the proximity to Jessica's home.
 Jessica sought SCORE assistance to develop an initial business plan and eventually financed the store herself.

-Experiencing cash flow problems after a couple of months, Jessica again came to SCORE and developed a short term marketing plan using e-mail and direct mail to bring shoppers in for excellent end of season values on fall/winter items.
-In turn, this enabled Kamdyn’s Kloset to move into much needed spring clothes.
+Experiencing cash flow problems after a couple of months, Jessica again came to SCORE and developed a short-term marketing plan using e-mail and direct mail to bring shoppers in for the excellent end-of-season values on fall/winter items.
+In turn, this enabled Kamdyn’s Kloset to move into much-needed spring clothes.
 This approach has succeeded several times since.